Updated August 2020

 New Mexico – grocery items are tax exempt

 New York – While grocery items are tax exempt, New York has some interesting considerations and exceptions.
-Click here for a list of what grocery items are and are not tax exempt in New York.
+Click here for extremely detailed guidance on what grocery items are and are not tax exempt in New York.

 North Carolina – Sales of grocery items are exempt from North Carolina state sales tax, but still subject to local taxes at a uniform reduced rate of 2%.

 North Dakota – grocery items are tax exempt